 - Evenly divide the batter into the 12 cupcake liners, if using a cookie scoop then it’s about one heaping scoop full into each liner.
 Flatten the cupcake batter using the back of a spoon before baking for cupcakes with perfectly flat tops.

-- Bake for 21-23 minutes until a toothpick inserted into the center of a muffin comes out clean.
+- Bake for 21-23 minutes until a toothpick inserted into the center of a cupcake comes out clean.

 - Remove the baking pan from the oven and allow the cupcakes to cool in the pan for 3-5 minutes before transferring them to a cooling rack to finish cooling.